12 min read Personal Development

 Make It Attractive

-Your brain releases dopamine when you anticipate a reward, not just when you receive it.
-Use this to make your habits more appealing.
+My brain releases dopamine when I anticipate a reward, not just when I receive it.
+Use this to make my habits more appealing.

 Implementation Strategies: